Prices, Profits, Proxies, and Production: Introduction

 Once the structural value function is identified, we turn to recoverability of the production sets.
 Here we leverage the classic insight that the value function serves as the support function of the production set.
 This allows us to characterize the most that can be said about heterogeneous production sets, even when price variation is limited.
 Building on this, we present a general framework for counterfactual questions such as sharp bounds on quantities or profits at a new price.
 Importantly, these bounds hold for each level of productivity, and thus characterize features of the distribution of firm behavior.

-As mentioned previously, relative to classic work on duality we make several contributions by incorporating heterogeneity, endogeneity due to selection, and potential lack of prices.\footnote{Outside of the firm problem, duality has been used in the presence of heterogeneity in discrete choice \citep{mcfadden1981econometric}, matching models \citep{galichon2015cupid}, hedonic models \citep{chernozhukov2017single}, dynamic discrete choice \citep{chiong2016duality}, and the additively separable framework of \citet{allen2018}.} Even when prices are observed but contain limited variation, we contribute by providing new results using structural value functions to recover sets and conduct counterfactual analysis.
-There is little existing work concerning identification with limited variation in prices.
-One such paper is \citet{hanoch1972testing}, which focuses on finite deterministic datasets of individual firms' profits or costs, and prices. \citet{hanoch1972testing} does not study identification of the production set or the profit function, but focuses on providing necessary and sufficient conditions under which an observed production function is consistent with profit maximization or cost minimization.\footnote{\citet{CHERCHYE2016100} studies the identification of profits and production sets with a finite deterministic dataset on prices and quantities.} Another paper studying limited price variation is \citet{varian1984nonparametric}, which works with quantities and prices and does not study unobservable heterogeneity.\footnote{See also \citet{cherchye2014non} and \citet{cherchyedemuynck2018}. \citet{cherchyedemuynck2018} differs from us because they assume observed input quantities in the context of cost minimization.} While observation of prices and quantities implies observation of profits, the reverse is not true.
+As mentioned previously, relative to classic work on duality we make several contributions by incorporating heterogeneity, endogeneity due to selection, and potential lack of prices.\footnote{Outside of the firm problem, duality has been used in the presence of heterogeneity in discrete choice \citep{mcfadden1981econometric}, matching models \citep{galichon2015cupid}, hedonic models \citep{chernozhukov2017single}, dynamic discrete choice \citep{chiong2016duality}, and the additively separable framework of \citet{allen2019identification}.} Even when prices are observed but contain limited variation, we contribute by providing new results using structural value functions to recover sets and conduct counterfactual analysis.
+This builds on \citet{farrell1957measurement} and \citet{afriat1972efficiency}, who study efficiency measurement and conditions under which producer datasets are consistent with the hypothesis of optimization.
+Relatedly, \citet{hanoch1972testing} focuses on finite deterministic datasets of individual firms' profits or costs, and prices. \citet{hanoch1972testing} does not study identification of the production set or the profit function, but focuses on providing necessary and sufficient conditions under which an observed production function is consistent with profit maximization or cost minimization.\footnote{\citet{CHERCHYE2016100} studies the identification of profits and production sets with a finite deterministic dataset on prices and quantities.} Another paper studying limited price variation is \citet{varian1984nonparametric}, which works with quantities and prices and does not study unobservable heterogeneity.\footnote{See also \citet{cherchye2014non} and \citet{cherchyedemuynck2018}. \citet{cherchyedemuynck2018} differs from this paper because they assume observed input quantities in the context of cost minimization.} While observation of prices and quantities implies observation of profits, the reverse is not true.